WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Related Work

-Automatic hint generation for factoid questions was first addressed by \citet{jatowt2023automatic}.
+Automatic hint generation for factoid questions was first addressed by~\citet{jatowt2023automatic}.
 However, the authors neither released a dataset nor utilized LLMs, focusing instead on hints generated from selected Wikidata\footnote{\url{https://www.wikidata.org/}} predicates.
-Moreover, their work only considered an answer-aware setting and did not explore the hint ranking task.
-Subsequently, \citet{triviahg_mozafari} released the first synthetic dataset for hint generation (HG) called TriviaHG, which was automatically generated using LLMs.
+Moreover, their work only considered an answer-aware setting in hint generation and did not explore the hint ranking task.
+Subsequently,~\citet{triviahg_mozafari} released the first synthetic dataset for hint generation (HG) called TriviaHG, which was automatically generated using LLMs.
 However, the automatic generation increases the likelihood of false information within the dataset, particularly due to the hallucination phenomenon of LLMs.
 The authors also introduced the first automatic evaluation method, called Convergence, for assessing hint quality.
-However, this method requires substantial computational resources as it relies on LLMs for evaluation.
-Interested readers can also refer to the recent survey of \citet{2024arXiv240404728J} who discuss various types of hints and challenges associated with hint generation and evaluation.
+However, that method requires substantial computational resources as it relies on LLMs for evaluation. \citet{mozafari-etal-2024-exploring} also demonstrated that hints automatically generated from TriviaHG can serve as a context for QA systems, outperforming alternative approaches such as retrieval-based and generative methods in RAG.
+Interested readers can also refer to the recent survey of~\citet{2024arXiv240404728J} who discuss various types of hints and challenges associated with hint generation and evaluation.

-To the best of our knowledge, \datasetname is the first manually curated dataset for the HG task, with questions and hints verified by humans.
-Our proposed automatic evaluation method is also the first for this task that does not rely on LLMs and is lightweight enough to be used locally.
+To our knowledge, \datasetname is the first data set for the HG task with questions and their hints verified by humans.
+Our proposed automatic evaluation method for hint ranking is also the first for this task that does not rely on LLMs and is lightweight enough to be used locally.